esinsdatajourney/Data-Analysis-Case-Studies/README.md

 ---

 Feel free to explore the individual project folders for detailed analysis and code! ## Kaggle Notebook These projects were originally developed on Kaggle.
-You can view the notebooks [here](https://www.kaggle.com/esinsari/code).
+The notebooks are available for review [here](https://www.kaggle.com/esinsari/code).